Isoqbek/Isoqbek/README.md

 - 👋 Hi, I’m @Isoqbek
-- 👀 I’m interested in technics
+- 👀 I’m interested in techniques
-- 🌱 I’m currently learning .Net deeply
+- 🌱 I’m a .Net developer with over 2+ experiences